5 Ways to Market Your Business Before Ever Planting Your First Seed

 Use the feedback you gather to make any necessary adjustments to your launch plan, products or services you’re selling, or any marketing strategies.

 Starting a business is a lot of work and marketing might feel like a future to-do item.
-But trust me when I say marketing and building your customer base early is invaluable and can be the difference between a sell-out first day and a stressful scramble to find customers after you open.
+But trust me when I say marketing and building your customer base early is invaluable and can be the difference between a sell-out season and a stressful scramble to find customers after you open.
 Even if you don’t try all the tactics I shared here, at least consider giving one or two of them a shot.
 Your future self will thank you!

 If you're eager to discover even more ways to market your flower farm and attract customers, be sure to check out The Playbook for Flower Farmers to Find Customers.
 It’s packed with over 30 strategies to help you spread the word about your business and build a loyal customer base—even before your first blooms are ready to sell.